micflib/city-info/README.md

-# Coya full stack challenge
+# full stack challenge

-This repository holds the full stack development challenge for applicants of COYA.
+This repository holds the full stack development.

 ## The application